comevussor/Apache-Hive-queries-on-IMDB-open-database/Spark general RDD.md

   Some transformations are only for key-value DB : reduceByKey

   - actions : collecting data (`collect()`), `count()`, collectin part of the data `take(n)`

+It is a very flexible type of objects, enabling work based on raw text for instance, data without schema.
+But for regular tabular data, (join 2 tables for example), when we have a schema, we'd rather work with DataFrames

 Spark uses lazy evaluation : transformations will not be implemented until action is called.

 ## Spark internals